 At that time there was no wali of the woman present.
 There is another hadith “Umm Salmah narrates.

-Further there are narration by companions.
-That Ali (ra) used to tell people nikah without wali is impermissible.
+Further, there is a narration by companions.
+That Ali (RA) used to tell people nikah without a wali is impermissible.
 But if such nikah took place then he would declare it valid.

 View of Hanafis on Court marriage in Islam

-In the light of above discussion it can be asserted.
-That hanafi school of law permit marriage without wali, in result they acknowledges court marriage in Islam.
+In light of the above discussion, it can be asserted.
+That Hanafi school of law permit marriage without a wali, as result they acknowledge court marriage in Islam.

-But at the same time hanafi also says.
-Though the court marriage or the marriage without wali is valid still the female or male will be accounted on the day of judgment.
+But at the same time, Hanafi also says.
+Though the court marriage or the marriage without a wali is valid still the female or male will be accounted on the day of judgment.

-That the view of Imam Abu Hanifa (rh) is quite stronger in the matter court marriage in islam.
+What we learn is that, the view of Imam Abu Hanifa (RH) is quite stronger in the matter of court marriage in Islam.
 There is also a matter of Qiyas.
-Whereby the Ahnaf say that just as an adult man can utilize his property and marry properly by word.
+Whereby the Ahnaf says that just as an adult man can utilize his property and marry properly by word.
 The woman can also utilize her property and marry herself.

-While many ghair muqalid try to criticize the Hanafi regarding their ruling on this issue.
-But there are some scholars on their side who has given a ruling similar to the Hanafi opinion.
+Hence, she has a right over her property and her person.
+While many ghair muqallids try to criticize the Hanafi regarding their ruling on this issue.
+But some scholars on their side has given a ruling similar to the Hanafi opinion.

 Bidayatul mujtahid vol.2, pg.6-7